≡ Menu

 terminal illness and chronic illness riders

-A further helpful rider is an Accelerated Death Benefit rider that enables you to pull funds from your policy to help pay for end-of-life expenses.
-Such costs can include hospice care, or medical treatment designed to treat serious conditions to extend your life.
+An Accelerated Death Benefit rider is a further helpful rider that enables you to pull funds from your policy to help pay for end-of-life expenses.
+Such costs can include hospice care or medical treatment designed to treat severe conditions to extend your life.

 It should be noted that any funds paid out via such a rider serve to lower your death benefit amount.